rahulkataria35/Kafka-Python-Docker/README.md

 # Kafka-Python-Docker

-The main objective in this project was to learn how to create an application that sends(Produce) and receives(Consume) a message from Kafka, using Docker and docker-compose tools.
+> The major goal of this project was to learn how to use the Kafka, Python, and Docker tools to develop an application that uses the fake database to transmit and receive data (Produce and Consume), as well as to put data into the database.

 > Let's start with What is Kafka :